Derivation length and automorphism length of unital C*-algebras: A dichotomy

 \item every summable central sequence of $A$ is trivial;

 \item $A=B\oplus C$ where $B$ has continuous trace and $C$ is a direct sum of simple C*-algebras. \end{enumerate} \end{theorem}

 We will give a \emph{complexity-theoretic }refinement of such a characterization, in the context of Borel complexity of sets and equivalence relations \cite{gao_invariant_2009}.
 Recall that $E_{0}$ denotes the relation of \emph{tail equivalence }on the space $2^{\mathbb{N}}$ of binary sequences.
 The relation $E_{0}^{\mathbb{N}}$ on $\left( 2^{\mathbb{N} }\right) ^{\mathbb{N}}$ is the countable product of copies of $E_{0}$.
 It can thus be seen as the relation of \emph{tail equivalence of countably many binary sequences}.
-In terms of such a relation, we obtain the following Dichotomy Theorem for the relation of outer equivalence of derivations and unitary equivalence of derivable automorphisms.
+In terms of such a relation, we obtain the following Dichotomy Theorem for the relation of multiplier equivalence of derivations and unitary equivalence of \emph{derivable} automorphisms.
+Recall that an automorphism of $A$ is derivable if it is of the form $\exp \left( \delta \right) $ for some *-derivation $\delta $ \cite[Section 8.7] {pedersen_algebras_1979}.

 \begin{theorem} Let $A$ be a separable C*-algebra.
-Let $E$ be either relation of outer equivalence of (contractive) derivations of $A$, or the relation of unitary equivalence of derivable automorphisms of $A$.
-Then either $E$ is trivial, or the relation $E_{0}^{\mathbb{N}}$ of tail equivalence of countably many binary sequenes is Borel reducible to $E$. \end{theorem}
+Let $E$ be either relation of multiplier equivalence of (contractive) *-derivations of $A$, or the relation of unitary equivalence of derivable automorphisms of $A$.
+Then either $E$ is trivial, or the relation $E_{0}^{\mathbb{N}}$ of tail equivalence of countably many binary sequences is Borel reducible to $E$. \end{theorem}

 In the proof of Theorem \ref{Theorem:main} we will provide several equivalent characterizations of separable C*-algebras with outer derivations; see Theorem \ref{Theorem:main-long}.\ One of these is Property APE, a variation of Property AEP introduced by \cite{lupini_unitary_2014}.
 A major ingredient in the proof of Theorem \ref{Theorem:main} is Shani's Dichotomy Theorem for the relation $E_{0}^{\mathbb{N}}$ \cite[Theorem 1.1] {shani_generic_2024}.